 There are special estimated tax payment rules that apply to farmers.
 These rules apply to those who cultivate, operate or manage a farm for profit or gain.
 A farm is a tract of land devoted to agriculture, pasturage, stock raising or some allied industry.
 It includes dairy, stock and poultry farms.
 For PA personal income tax purposes, a taxpayer is categorized as a farmer if two-thirds or more of his or her gross income is derived from farming.
 See Part A, Line C instructions for additional information regarding the definition of gross income from farming.
-If categorized as a farmer, the taxpayer must make his or her estimated tax payments by Jan.
-17 of the year following the tax year or file his or her tax return for the year and make the entire payment of tax due with the return on or before March 1 of the year following the tax year.
+If categorized as a farmer, the taxpaver must make his or her estimated tax payments by Jan.
+15 of the year following the tax year or file his or her tax return for the year and make the entire payment of tax due with the return on or before March 1 (or the next business day if March 1 falls on a Saturday, Sunday or holiday) of the year following the tax year.
 Farmers may also make their payments in four equal payments as long as the final payment is made on or before Jan.
-17 or when the return is filed on or before March 1.
+15 or when the return is filed on or before March 1 (or the next business day if March 1 falls on a Saturday or Sunday).